chenyx04/Spectral-Stitching/index.md

   * [Slides](http://www.princeton.edu/~yc5/slides/Locality_ICML_slides.pdf)
   * [Github Repo](https://github.com/chenyx04/Spectral-Stitching)

-The design of the Spectral-Stitching algorithm leverages connections between haplotype phasing and the problem of community detection, where communities have to be inferred based on the friendship graph of users.
+The design of the Spectral-Stitching algorithm leverages connections between haplotype phasing and the problem of **_community detection_**, where communities have to be inferred based on the friendship graph of users.
 The algorithm is shown to be efficient especially when the coverage is relatively deep (at least > 5X).

 The main program is implemented in Python.
 An evaluation program (implemented in MATLAB and R) is also provided for evaluating on NA12878 WGS data in 10X paper.